 Call for Abstract

-12th World Congress on Healthcare and Medical Tourism, will be organized around the theme “Transition of care: The need for a more effective approach toward Healthcare”
+12th World Congress on Healthcare and Medical Tourism, will be organized around the theme “Focusing Effective Approach Towards Healthcare”

 Health Congress 2018 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Health Congress 2018